silnrsi/font-ramsina/documentation/source/index.md

 ---
-title: East Syriac Marcus New - Documentation
+title: Ramsina - Documentation
 fontversion: 1.105
 ---

-Thank you for your interest in the East Syriac Marcus New font.
+Thank you for your interest in the Ramsina font.
 This font supports the East Syriac style of the Syriac script.

 This documentation is a set of HTML pages that can be viewed in any modern web browser.
 PDF versions of these pages are also provided.
-This content, plus download links and a contact form, are available from the [East Syriac Marcus New site](https://github.com/silnrsi/font-east-syriac-marcus-new).
+This content, plus download links and a contact form, are available from the [Ramsina site](https://github.com/silnrsi/font-ramsina).

 - [About](about.md) — Information about this project and SIL Global
 - [Resources](resources.md) — Help with installation and use